apigeecs/ApigeeBundleReaper/README.md

 Features include:
 * Listing API proxies that are not deployed (for a given environment or all environments)
 * Listing API proxies that has no traffic for a specified number of days (for a given environment or all environments)
+* Delete the APIs that are not deployed. -x is the argument that controls the deletion

 ## Installation